 Google Docs Resume Templates:

+Creation of a free Google account is required to see these templates.
 Google offers a huge amount of resume templates you can copy and edit to suit your needs.
 All you need to do is click on each section and add your own information.
 Just keep in mind that these are templates- you don't have to fill out every section that's listed.
 For anything that isn't relevant to you, simply highlight and delete the section.
-Be sure to create a free Google account so you can save your resume and access it from anywhere!

 Job Search Resources